HawaiianSpy/blipvert/README.md

 It will take me a bit of time to get all of the code posted since here's a lot that I'm updating to modern C++ and removing Visual Studio-specific definitions.
 This should make the source more portable.

 I originally called the project "blipvert" because I was a fan of the Max Headroom series.
-I keeping the name and, besides, it makes a catchy C++ namespace name, too.
+I decided to keep the name because makes a catchy C++ namespace name, too.

 Regards,
 Don Jordan